censorship-no/dcomms/README.md

 It is used to rapidly deploy and orchestrate decentralized, federated, communications platforms such as [Matrix](https://matrix.org/) and [DeltaChat](https://delta.chat) across multiple hosts.

+Let's Encrypt TLS certificates are automatically issued and managed by the Caddy container across all services.

 ## Service containers

 The dcomms stack leverages single node, non-replicated containers of the following services built from the latest images below: